asu-iris/course_robotics/_build/html/_sources/intro.md

 ## About Me

 I am an Assistant Professor in the Ira A. Fulton Schools of Engineering at Arizona State University.
 PI of [Intelligent Robotics and Interactive Systems (IRIS)](https://asu-iris.github.io/) Lab.
-This is the lab webpage: https://asu-iris.github.io/
+This is the lab webpage: https://irislab.tech/

 ## About  IRIS Lab

-The [Intelligent Robotics and Interactive Systems (IRIS)](https://asu-iris.github.io/) Lab focues on:
+The [Intelligent Robotics and Interactive Systems (IRIS)](https://irislab.tech/) Lab focues on:

-- **Human robot alignment**: We develop methods to empower a robot with the ability to efficiently understand and be understood by human users through a variety of physical interactions.
-We explore how robots can aptly respond to and collaborate meaningfully with users.
+- **Human-autonomy alignment:**  We develop certifiable, efficient, and empowering methods to enable robots to align their autonomy with human users through various natural interactions.

-- **Contact-rich robot manipulation:** We leverage physical principles to derive representations/models that enable robots to interact efficiently with their surroundings.
-We develop algorithms to enable robots manipulate objects through contact efficiently and robustly.
+- **Contact-rich dexterous manipulation:** We develop efficient physics-based representations/modeling, planning/control methods to enable robots to gain dexterity through frequently making or breaking contacts with objects.

-- **Fundamental methods in robotics:** We focus on developing fundamental theories and algorithms for achieving efficient, safe, and robust robot intelligence.
-Our methods lie at the intersection of model-based (control and optimization) and data-driven approaches, harnessing the complementary benefits of both.
+- **Fundamental computational methods:** We develop fundamental algorithms for  efficient, safe, and robust robot intelligence, by harnessing the complementary benefits of model-based and data-driven approaches.

 The IRIS lab is actively looking for robotics enthusiasts to join our team.
 If you're interested in becoming a part of our lab, please submit your application here: <a href="https://asu-iris.github.io/joining/" target="_blank">Join IRIS Lab</a>.